What is PTH?

 Effect of Parathyroid Hormone on the Gut

-PTH improves calcium absorption indirectly by transforming 25 hydroxycholecalciferol found in the kidneys to about 1.25 dihydroxycholecalciferol.
+PTH changes 25-hydroxycholecalciferol, which is found in the kidneys, into about 1.25-dihydroxycholecalciferol, which helps the body absorb calcium in a roundabout way.
 Clearly, this is the most potent form of vitamin D and is accountable for boosting intestinal absorption of calcium.

 BUY PARATHYROID HORMONE TEST HERE